a.) shuffleboard, hence why it's such a hit in retirement communities

 Never heard of Blue Zones?
 The term describes specific regions in the world where people regularly live into the triple digits in good health.
 Specifically, the regions are Okinawa, Japan; Sardinia, Italy; Nicoya, Costa Rica; Loma Linda, CA; and Icaria, Greece.
 Buettner has researched extensively about the diet and lifestyle habits in each region that are linked to its inhabitants long and healthy lives.

 "When it comes to cognitive sharpness, the number one best activity you can do is walk," Buettner says.
-Here, he explains why when it comes to exercise and brain health, walking is so effective.
+Here's a breakdown of the many reasons why walking is one of the best exercises for brain health.

 Why walking is so good for your brain